gplepage/vegas/doc/source/background.rst

 .. image:: eg1a-plt2.*
    :width: 80%

-Every rectangle in these plots receives an equal amount of attention from |vegas|, irrespective of its size.
-Consequently
+These grids transform into uniformly-spaced grids in |y| space.
-|vegas| concentrates on regions where the rectangles are small
-and therefore numerous: here
-in the region around ``x = [0.5, 0.5, 0.5, 0.5]``, where the
+Consequently |vegas| gives equal attention to every rectangle in these plots, irrespective of its size; and it concentrates on regions where the rectangles are small (and therefore numerous) --- here in the vicinity of ``x = [0.5, 0.5, 0.5, 0.5]``, where the peak is.
-peak is.

 These plots were obtained by including the line ::